warrior-cultures-and-training

 Edge Binding and Boss Maintenance

-The rim of the shield was often bound with rawhide or iron strips.
-This binding took the brunt of incoming blows and required regular replacement.
-Warriors would soak new rawhide in water, then tightly sew it around the shield’s edge; as it dried, it shrank, providing a drum-tight protective band.
-The iron boss, which protected the hand, was oiled and its rivets checked for looseness.
-A loose boss could be fatal if an enemy’s weapon punched through.
-Thorsberg moor finds reveal that Germanic warriors also placed felt pads between the metal boss and the wood to reduce vibration and prevent water ingress.
+The rim of the shield was often bound with rawhide, bronze, or iron strips.
+This binding took the brunt of incoming blows and required frequent replacement.
+Warriors would soak fresh rawhide in water, then tightly sew it around the shield’s edge using sinew or linen thread.
+As it dried, the rawhide shrank, forming a drum-tight protective band that could stop a sword from biting into the wood grain.
+The iron boss, which covered the handgrip, was oiled and its rivets regularly checked.
+A loose boss could be punched inward by an enemy weapon, crushing the hand.
+Thorsberg moor finds have revealed that Germanic warriors also placed felt or wool pads between the metal boss and the wooden board, both to absorb shock and to prevent moisture from creeping in under the boss.

 Armor: From Leather to Ringmail